 - Find the adjective in the sentence.

 - If it stands alone, it is just an adjective.
-If it is accompanied by other words, it is the head of an adjective phrase.
+If it is part of a larger group of words, it's the head of an adjective phrase.

-- Other words accompanying the head can be adverbs, prepositions, prepositional phrases, or other adjectives.
-They are called modifiers.
+- The words that accompany the head, such as adverbs, prepositions, prepositional phrases, or other adjectives, are called modifiers.

 Adjective phrases can appear:

 - Before the nouns they modify → Prepositive adjectives

 - After the nouns they modify → Postpositive adjectives